phillipmalboeuf/phils.computer/résumé.md

 ## Experience

 I'm a full-stack developer, proficient with the full spectrum of the development process, starting with user experience research and design, to front-end development with both classic HTML/Sass and React with styled-components, to back-end development in either Node.js or Python, notwithstanding mobile development with React Native or Flutter, and finally managing both  MongoDB and PostgreSQL databases.
-Most of my work is in the ecommerce domain, where I've built extensive experience with Shopify and Stripe/Braintree custom integrations.
+Most of my work is in the ecommerce domain, where I've gained extensive experience with Shopify and Stripe/Braintree custom integrations.

-And today yet, there's still plenty more for me to learn :)
+And yet today, there's still plenty more for me to learn :)

 ### Full-stack Web Developer, Freelance

 _2012 - Present_

-To freelance had always been a dream of mine.
+To be a freelancer had always been a dream of mine.
 I'm able to give plenty of myself to my fellow aspiring business owners.
-Wether they're artists, designers, developers, or entrepreneurs, I'm happy for the opportunity to offer them what they need on the Web.
+Whether they're artists, designers, developers, or entrepreneurs, I'm grateful for the opportunity to offer them what they need on the Web.

 The hub I built for my freelance practice lives here: [phils.computer](https://phils.computer) and here's a list of current clients you may contact to ask about me: